DmAsnaff/Tree_Classification_Model_ProjectAI/README.md

-# Tree Species Classification in University Garden
+# Tree Species Classification in Rajarata University Garden

 This repository contains the implementation and documentation for a project aimed at developing a neural network to classify three tree species found in a university garden: Millettia pinnata (Pongamia/Indian Beech), Bougainvillea glabra, and Ficus benjamina L. The project involves collecting physical measurements from these trees and using the data to train and test a neural network model.

+#Group Details

 ### Table of Contents